Absence, illness and punctuality

 When the signal is given for the proceedings to commence students should stand in silence.

-- In the first instance, all students will have a choice in deciding whether to use the spare periods in one of three ways:
+In the first instance, all students will have a choice in deciding whether to use the free periods in one of three ways:

 - in the Library: independent silent work/at the Librarian’s discretion.